SamanEN/SamanEN.github.io/_pages/about.md

 My Interests in the world!
 ====

 Beside Computer Science, you need other things to be classified as a living person.
 For me, it's mostly friends and family (such a cliché!).
 But beside that, I also love to take a walk in cities and meet people from different cultures and attitudes.
 I also like photography a lot.
 Unfortunately I'm an amateur in taking photos, and I don't have any special device for that.
-But I still try my best to capture photos with my phone. ~~You can find some of the selected one in [Non-Technical](/non-technical) section.~~
+But I still try my best to capture photos with my phone.
+You can find some of the selected ones in the [Non-Technical](/non-technical) section.